 We’ve made huge gains against the competition

 When FindLaw ran the show, the firm’s competitors dominated Google for their key search terms.
-The only terms their FindLaw website ranked for were their names and this is typical.
-This is no longer the case, the firm now ranks on the first page for over 70 highly-coveted keywords.
+The only terms their FindLaw website ranked for was their name.
+This is no longer the case, and the firm now ranks on the first page for over 250 highly-coveted keywords.

 In a mid-size market like where our client is located, there are only so many good leads to go around.
 As more prospects do their homework online, it’s imperative that your firm has a plan of action if you want to stay competitive.